-It happens to all of us whether we like it or not.
 Every now and then, we can’t help having negative thoughts about a certain situation in our lives or about or ourselves.
-We are totally aware it is not helpful, but it seems there is nothing we can do to change it.
+We are very likely aware that such thoughts are not helpful, but it seems there is nothing we can do to change them.
 Our thoughts seem stronger than ourselves and keep popping up even when we don’t want them.

 It may help to put pen to paper and start writing down our negative frame of mind.
 Assess it and ask ourselves what the evidence is for such thoughts and if it is based on facts.
 Could it be that we are misinterpreting the situation?
 Can we imagine how other people would view this situation?
 Even more to the point, how would we view this issue if it happened to someone else?